sphan35/World_Weather_Analysis/README.md

 ![](images/Vacation_search_dataframe.png)

 **Marker Layer Map**
   - From the Weather dataframe, a marker layer map was then able to be created.
-The marker layer map is a function of the Google Maps API, which allowed for a heat layer map to be created and incorporated in order to support the search criteria code that was used for hotel selection based on weather conditions.
-The heat layer map provided a visual for app users to identify ideal conditions suited for their vacation preferences based on temperature and overall weather conditions.
-The image below depicts the Google API heat layer marker maps.
+The marker layer map is a function of the Google Maps API that provided pop-ups of locations of hotels that fit a search criteria.
+A heat layer map was also used for the Google Maps API to support the search criteria code that used temperature to help search for hotels.
+The heat layer map provided a visual for app users to identify ideal conditions suited for their vacation preferences based not only on temperature, but also overall weather conditions.
+The image below depicts the Google API heat layer marker map.
 ![](images/WeatherPy_vacation_map.png)